Mind the Gap? Not for SVP Hardness under ETH!: ETH hardness of SVP p,gamma

 \section{\texorpdfstring{$\ETH$}{ETH} hardness of \texorpdfstring{$\svp_{p,\gamma}$}{SVP p,gamma}}

 In this section we show a reduction from $\sat$ in $n$ variables to $\svp_{p, \gamma}$ in a lattice of rank $\order{n}$.
 We do this by a reduction from $\cvp_{p, \gamma'}$ for a constant $\gamma'$ (an instance obtained in \cref{sec:cvp_hard}) to $\svp_{p, \gamma}$ for a constant $\gamma$.
 The result then follows from combining the reduction from $\sat$ to $\lin$ in \cref{thm:satToLinRed}, and from $\lin$ to $\cvp$ in \cref{thm:LinCvpReduction}.
-We first show that a (family of) locally dense lattice gadget-target pairs with certain properties exist, which will be used in our reduction.
-In \cref{ssec:all_half_target} we show that for $p \geq 2 + 10^{-7}$, the integer lattice with the all half vector as the target is sufficient to show the reduction.
-We are, however, unable to prove that this works for all $p > 2$.
-We conjecture that this is in fact the case, and leave it as an interesting mathematical question for future work.
-In \cref{ssec:locally_dense_lattices}, we show that for all $p > 2, d \in \Z^+$, we can find a vector in $\Q^d$ that, along with the integer lattice, is sufficient for our reduction.
+We first show that for $p > 2$, the integer lattice with the all half vector as the target forms a (family of) locally dense lattice gadgets with certain quantitative properties that will be useful in our reduction.